News

 Dóchas invites you to the launch of its EU Presidency Project with a conference “The future of Development cooperation: Civil society’s ambition for Ireland’s EU Presidency” on June 24th at the Royal Irish Academy of Music.
 The event will feature a Keynote Speech on the role of civil society in a new global Europe, as well as panel discussions looking at challenges and opportunities for the EU’s International Partnerships, and what is at stake during Ireland’s presidency period.
 Register for the event here.

-The Irish Development Education Association’s 2026 Annual Conference will take place in The Grand Hotel Malahide, Co.
-Dublin, on Wednesday, 24 June.
-The theme this year is Education for Liberation: GCE in an age of Crisis and we will be drawing on the legacy of Paulo Freire to explore education for liberation in the context of our world today.
+Register for The Irish Development Education Association’s 2026 Annual Conference, which will take place on Wednesday, 24 June in The Grand Hotel Malahide, Co.
+Dublin.
+The theme this year is Education for Liberation: GCE in an Age of Crisis, and we will be drawing on the legacy of Paulo Freire to explore education for liberation in the context of our world today.
 The day will feature a range of inspiring speakers, panellists, workshops and performances, along with plenty of space for conversation and connection.
 We will also host a member social gathering afterwards for those who wish to continue the discussions informally.
 Find out more here.

 Upcoming Meetings, Seminars & Workshops